openvcash/vcash-website/README.md

 as described below.

 ## Development and production modes
-You can start the website in development mode using `npm run dev`.
+You can start the website in development mode using `npm run dev`, or in production mode by first building it using `npm run build` and then starting it using `npm start`.

     npm run dev

-To start it in production mode, first build it using `npm run build` and then start it using `npm start`.

     npm run build
     npm start